hnyls2002/hnyls2002/README.md

 I am Liangsheng Yin, Chinese name 尹良升.

-I am an undergraduate student at Shanghai Jiao Tong University, ACM Honor Class 2021.
+I graducated from SJTU.

-I have a broad interest in Distributed Systems / Networking.
+I have a broad interest in the intersection of system design and ML efficiency optimization.

 <!--
 To get more information about me, check out my personal website, http://lsyin.me.